dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 - **Test Remediation Actions** Perform testing to ensure that the `SNR` operator can handle various crash scenarios, including those where `kdump` is triggered.
 Verify that the system captures dumps and that remediation actions (like reboots) occur as expected

 By aligning these parameters and ensuring proper configuration, you can enhance the effectiveness of `kdump` and the Node Self Remediation Operator in managing and recovering from crashes in a cluster environment.

+## Testing the Configuration

+After configuring kdump, you must manually test a system crash and ensure the vmcore file is generated in the defined kdump target.
+The vmcore file is captured from the context of the freshly booted kernel and, therefore, has critical information to help debug a kernel crash.

+**Warning**
+Do not test kdump on active production systems.
+The commands to test kdump will cause the kernel to crash with a loss of data.
+Ensure that you schedule significant maintenance time because kdump testing might require several reboots with a long boot time.

+If the vmcore file is not generated during the kdump test, its important to identify and fix issues before running the test again.
+This thorough troubleshooting is key to successful kdump testing.

+**Important**
+Ensure you schedule significant maintenance time because kdump testing might require several reboots with a long boot time.

+If you make any manual system modifications, you must test the kdump configuration at the end of any system modification.
+For example, if you make any of the following changes, ensure that you test the kdump configuration for an optimal kdump performance:

+- Package upgrades
+- Hardware level changes, for example storage or networking changes
+- Firmware and BIOS upgrades
+- New installation and application upgrades that include third party modules
+- If you use the hot-plugging mechanism to add more memory to the hardware that supports this mechanism

 ## Kdump Testing Summary Steps